Riegl VZ-400 Terrestrial Laser Scanner

 The V-Line 3D Terrestrial Laser Scanner (TLS) RIEGL VZ-400 provides high speed, non-contact data acquisition using a narrow infrared laser beam and a fast scanning mechanism.
 The TLS is a compact and lightweight surveying instrument, mountable in any orientation and under limited space conditions.

-The Remote Sensing Centre (RSC) at Queensland Department of Science Information Technology and Innovation (DSITI) and TERN Auscover (via the Remote Sensing Reserch Centre – RSRC, at the School of Earth and Environmental Sciences, University of Queensland), co-own a RIEGL VZ-400 and it is available for loan to the research community for research purposes.
+The Remote Sensing Centre (RSC) at Queensland Department of Environment and Science (DSE) and TERN Auscover (via the Remote Sensing Reserch Centre – RSRC, at the School of Earth and Environmental Sciences, University of Queensland), co-own a RIEGL VZ-400 and it is available for loan to the research community for research purposes.

-The scanner is housed and administered by DSITI and the Eco-Sciences Precinct, Boggo Road, Dutton Park.
+The scanner is housed and administered by DSE and the Eco-Sciences Precinct, Boggo Road, Dutton Park.
 If you wish to borrow this equipment, please follow the process below:

 In the first instance the intended borrower must read and agree, without exception, to all conditions of use, below and then email the following information to RSRC Equipment: